MVanDenburg92/Google_Maps_Geocoder/README.md

 # Google Maps Geocoder

 Google Maps Geocoder is a Python module that provides tools for geocoding addresses using the Google Maps Geocoding API.
 This library supports single and batch geocoding and includes utilities for cleaning and validating address data.
+This module allows the user to batch geocode as many addresses as they please.
+JUst simply prepare your addresses in a csv and use it as an input for the module.

 ---